petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/uploading-and-managing/linking-to-files-on-google-drive.md

 ## Creating Linked Files

-Follow these steps to create files in your Document Library that link to files in Google Drive&trade; or images in Google Photos&trade;:

 1. In your Document Library, click *New* and select *Google Drive Shortcut*.
 The *New Google Drive Shortcut* screen appears.

    ![Select New Google Drive Shortcut from the Add menu in your Document Library.](./linking-to-files-on-google-drive/images/01.png)